TCM-Eval: An Expert-Level Dynamic and Extensible Benchmark for Traditional Chinese Medicine: Data Collection

 \subsection{Data Statistics}

 We conducted a detailed statistical analysis of the training and test sets for \texttt{\TCMBENCH}, as shown in Table \ref{tab:training_dataset_stats} and Table \ref{tab:stastic_test}.
-The training set covers 16 knowledge domains in TCM, constructed from 1,601 sets of practice questions and 18 authoritative official textbooks, comprising a total of 384,807 instruction-tuning samples and 159 million tokens.
+The training set covers 16 knowledge domains in traditional Chinese medicine, constructed from 1,601 sets of practice questions and 18 authoritative official textbooks, comprising a total of 384,807 instruction-tuning samples and 159 million tokens.
 These data enable the model to acquire foundational knowledge and key examination topics in TCM during the post-training phase.

 The test set consists of 6,099 questions, spanning 10 years of official exam questions, uniformly distributed across four modules to assess different model capabilities.
 To prevent data leakage and ensure the integrity of model evaluation, a team of professional TCM practitioners manually curated 600 high-quality questions.
 This dynamic test set will be continuously maintained and updated.